uwsampa/cse548-labs/README.md

 Now log onto your PYNQ board on Chrome by entering the following address: http://192.168.2.99:9090/.
 Make sure you've properly powered on the board, and connected the board via Ethernet to your host machine.
 In addition, ensure that you've properly configured your machine's network settings as indicated in the PYNQ getting started guide.

 Use the `xilinx` credentials (pwd: `xilinx`) to log into the iPython notebook server.
-If the file transfer completed with success, you should see your `classifier_fp.ipynb` program in the jupyter directory tree.
+If the file transfer completed with success, you should see your `classifier_1.ipynb` notebook in the jupyter directory tree.

 Click on it to launch the program!
 You can simply execute the entire program by clicking on **Kernel -> Restart & Run All**.